- Surveys show that teens often have lofty career goals with low potential success rates for breaking into the field.

 - Personal care aides

-Of those jobs, the only ones teens said they want to pursue in the future are nurse practitioner, physical therapist, statistician, physician assistant, web developer and forensic science technician.
+Of those jobs that teens said they want to pursue in the future are nurse practitioner, physical therapist, statistician, physician assistant, web developer and forensic science technician.

 The study was based on surveys of 400 U.S. teens.
 It included data from the Bureau of Labor Statistics, the U.S. Census Bureau and the Internal Revenue Service.